AusClimateService/npcp/reports/phase1/phase1_report.md

 This report documents the results of this first phase of the NPCP bias correction intercomparison project.
+Notable features of the study include the use of cross-validation (i.e. validation on a segment of the observational record that was not used for calibrating the bias correction methods) and comparison of bias correction applied to downscaled CMIP6 data (i.e. CORDEX-CMIP6) with bias correction applied directly to CMIP6 data and to downscaled reanalysis data.

 ## 2. Participating bias correction methods